harper-he/Python/Big Data Analytics/HW5/README.md

-This is homework 5 of Big Data Analytics course：**K-means Clustering via Principal Component Analysis**
+This is homework 5 of Big Data Analytics course：**Data science programs K-means Clustering via Principal Component Analysis**

 I used spark, spark machine learning, spark data frames, RDD's, and map reduce to solve all problems.